5 Prodigal Son Theories About What's Ahead in the Season Finale | TV Guide

 5. Nicholas Endicott is doing exactly what he said he would do.
 The most obvious outcome here is that Nicholas Endicott is simply following through on the threat he made to Martin all of those years ago when he first set him up with that cushy jail cell.
 As we saw in that key flashback sequence, Nicholas promised Martin that if he ever revealed his true business — which we don't fully know the details of but has something to do with "the science of the human body" — Martin would pay the price.

 "I will bankrupt your estate, ruin your children, and make love to your beautiful wife," Nicholas promised over a nice glass of Châteauneuf-du-Pape.
 We've, um, already seen item number three come to fruition, so maybe he's checking the boxes off in reverse order and has framing Malcolm for murder next on the to-do list?
-One way or the other, we already know for sure that Nicholas Endicott is bad news, and his connection to some other crimes we've seen is bound to be revealed soon.
+One way or the other, we already know for sure that Nicholas Endicott is bad news.

 We'll find out whether any of these predictions are correct when Prodigal Son's Season 1 finale airs on Monday, April 27 at 9/8c on Fox.